Hitesh Chauhan

 In 2025, according to the World Health Organization (WHO), 148 million children under five are affected by stunting globally.
 While poverty and food insecurity are major contributors, many middle- and high-income families unknowingly encourage behaviours that hinder optimal growth.
 Here’s how to recognise and address them.

-The “Growth hormone” (GH), which is the primary factor in the growth of bones and the development of muscles, is mainly secreted during deep sleep.
+The “Growth hormone” (GH), which is the primary factor in the growth of bones and the development of muscles, is mainly secreted during deep sleep6.
 GH deficiency caused by insufficient sleep directly affects the height of a person.

 Sleep deprivation also increases cortisol (stress hormone), which can inhibit GH release and delay puberty.